FolkComputer/folk/README.md

 You can build Tcl with `TCL_MEM_DEBUG`.
 Download Tcl source code.
 (On Mac, _do not_ go to the macosx/ subdir; go to the unix/ subdir.)
 Do `./configure --enable-symbols=all`, do `make`, `make install`

+## License

+Folk is available under the Apache 2.0 license.
+See the [LICENSE](LICENSE) file for more information.

 ## Language reference